jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 ### <span id="specs" class="offset-top-nav">📝 Specifications</span>

-So we're still missing a camera, VTX and a receiver (in this case the DJI digital FPV air unit), and I will update this post when the rest of the components of the build arrive, so stay tuned.
+So we're still missing a camera, VTX, and a receiver (in this case the DJI digital FPV air unit), and I will update this post when the rest of the components of the build arrive, so stay tuned.
 But in the meantime let's take a look at what we do have.

 The frame is a **stretched X** from what I think is very high-quality carbon fiber with 4 separate arms, which makes replacing a broken arm easy.